boston-dynamics/spot-sdk/python/examples/spot_light/README.md

 Development Kit License (20191101-BDSDK-SL).
 -->

-# API Example - Creating a Custom User Interaction
+# Responding to User Interaction via Light

 This example will allow Spot to respond to a light shining in its front left camera.
 The following describes what to expect:

 - with the robot sitting, shine a light into the front left camera, Spot should stand up
 - shine a light into the front left camera again, Spot should start tilting to follow the light
 - remove the light, Spot should sit down

 NOTE: Both the light detection and controller are very crude.
 One needs to have a very steady hand to prevent the robot from "seeing" other bright lights in the front left camera.

 ## Setup Dependencies